 \section{Conclusion}

-Agentic memory is a lookup table, not a function: it generalizes by similarity, not by abstract rules.
-We have shown this entails a provable \textbf{Generalization Gap} on compositionally novel tasks, a \textbf{Frozen Novice} dynamic in which agents accumulate notes but never develop expertise, and a \textbf{security compounding} effect that converts transient injections into persistent compromise.
-The fix is architectural: pair fast episodic retrieval with an offline consolidation pipeline that encodes distilled experience into weights.
-Agents are not getting better memories; they are getting better filing systems.
-Better filing does not make experts; weight-based consolidation does.
+Agentic memory persists acquired external state.
+A frozen model can reason abstractly over that state, but the acquired capability remains contingent on supplying it.
+Under an explicit bounded-contextual-accuracy condition, this creates a \textbf{Generalization Gap}; across sessions it creates a \textbf{Frozen State} distinction between assisted performance and context-independent competence; and, when untrusted content can be written persistently, it creates a \textbf{security compounding} path.
+We therefore advocate pairing scoped episodic retrieval with a separately governed adaptation channel when durable transfer warrants its cost and risk.
+These systems are becoming better filing systems---often highly useful ones---while durable internalization remains a different operation.

 The position we have staked has immediate methodological consequences.
-System builders should build the missing consolidation channel---the pathway from agent experience to model weights.
+System builders should investigate a governed adaptation channel from agent experience to persistent learned state.
 Benchmark designers should measure \textbf{Compositional Generalization over Time}: does performance on novel concept combinations improve with experience?
 The continual learning community should re-engage the agentic setting, which provides the experience stream and success criterion their methods require.
-The experience compression spectrum~\citep{zhang2026experience} makes the prescription precise: as compression increases, the substrate must transition from $C$ to $\theta$; remaining at $C$ for high-compression rules is the category error we have identified.
+The experience compression spectrum~\citep{zhang2026experience} helps make the allocation explicit: scoped and reversible information belongs naturally in $C$, while context-independent behavioral adaptation requires a persistent learning substrate.